 - They are swatting your hand away.
 If you are reaching for your rabbit and trying to pet them, but they shake their ears as your hand gets close, they are probably trying to tell you they are not interested in being pet right now.

 - They have itchy ears.
 If your rabbit shakes their head a number of times and then starts scratching at their ears, it means the ears are itchy.
+Learn when to be worried about ear mites.

 Sometimes rabbits will wiggle their nose really fast and scan the ground with their nose.
 Or they will spend a lot of time identifying a new object by sniffing at it.